Society as a whole is hard on women.

 Coming up short

 We are measuring ourselves against these standards that may not be realistic for the lives we intend to lead.
+How can women deal with ADHD when they are preoccupied with expectations that are designed for them to fail?
 If you really want to promote feminism, get women to stop castigating themselves over dust bunnies and dirty dishes.
 When, for instance, have you ever heard a man state that he felt like less of a man because he couldn’t stop leaving socks on the floor?
 NEVER!
 If you are better at splitting atoms than you are at sweeping, why would you waste your time trying to turn yourself into Donna Reed?

 Struggling with inadequacy

-We ADHD women also fall into another trap: because we feel so inadequate when we show up late or invite you into our sometimes messy homes, or lose our patience with you, we spend a great deal of time attempting to compensate in other ways.
-We chronically over commit to things that don’t make us happy: if there is a task to sign up for, a board to sit on, if you ask us to watch your five blind bulldogs we will probably say yes.
+When women deal with ADHD, we also fall into another trap: because we feel so inadequate when we show up late or invite you into our sometimes messy homes, or lose our patience with you, we spend a great deal of time attempting to compensate in other ways.
+We chronically over commit to things that don’t make us happy.
+If there is a task to sign up for, a board to sit on, if you ask us to watch your five blind bulldogs we will probably say yes.

 We want to make it up to you